medtaher123/ERP-Panthera-Calendar-Project/README.md

 # ERP Panthera Calendar Project

 ## Overview
 This repository showcases the work I completed during my internship at Softher.
 The project focused on developing a novel calendar-based representation for [ERP Panthera](https://www.panthera.it/) grids using Angular.
 It aimed to improve data visualization and accessibility for ERP users.
+*This project plays a pivotal role as one of the main new features in the recently released ERP Panthera version 5.0.*

 ## Demo
 A live demo of the project is not available yet.
+A video presentation is available at [YoutubeLink](https://youtu.be/Eeg9MdwbNN0?si=s1XmghBszQeP90mr&t=3630) (the presentation is in Italian, enabling subtitles is recommended)
 ## Technologies Used
 - Angular
 - TypeScript